Thomas Hayes (boxer)

-Thomas Hayes (born March 16, 1981) is an American former professional boxer who competed from 2002 to 2011.
+Thomas Hayes (March 16, 1981 – March 13, 2025) was an American professional boxer who competed from 2002 to 2011.
+Hayes died in a traffic collision in Chicago, on March 13, 2025, at the age of 43.

 Professional career

 In September 2003, Hayes beat an undefeated Chris Koval (11-0) on an ESPN card.
 The bout was held at the Mountaineer Casino Racetrack and Resort in Chester, West Virginia.

 On September 21, 2007 Hayes lost to undefeated Mexican-American Chris Arreola in a fight for the vacant WBC Continental Americas heavyweight title.
 The bout was televised on TeleFutura.